Daumantas of Pskov: Prince of Pskov

-The sudden arrival of hundreds of Lithuanians in Pskov frightened and angered the people of Novgorod Republic, who even attempted to kill the fugitives.
+The sudden arrival of hundreds of Lithuanians in Pskov frightened and angered the people of Novgorod, who even attempted to kill the fugitives.
 They were defended and baptized into Eastern Orthodoxy by Prince Sviatoslav, the son of Prince Yaroslav of Novgorod.
-Daumantas was given the baptismal name of Timothy (Timofey) and married a daughter of Dmitry of Pereslavl, son of Alexander Nevsky.
-After settling in Pskov, Daumantas led Pskovian armies against the Lithuanians and forced them to retreat to the banks of the Daugava River.
-He directed his revenge against the new Duke of Nalšia, Gerdenis, who was loyal to Vaišelga.
-In 1266–1267, Daumantas attacked his enemies in northeastern Lithuania three times.
-During the attacks, he kidnapped Girdenis' wife and two sons (one of whom would later become Bishop Andrius of Tver).
-Daumantas' success of his military expertise persuaded the Pskovians to elect him as their knyaz, or military leader.
+Daumantas was given the baptismal name of Timothy (Timofey), and married a daughter of Dmitry of Pereslavl, son of Alexander Nevsky.
+After settling in Pskov, Daumantas led the Pskovian armies against the Lithuanians and forced them to retreat to the banks of the Daugava River.
+He directed his revenge against the new duke of Nalšia, Gerdenis, who was loyal to Vaišelga.
+In 1266–1267, Daumantas attacked his enemies in north-eastern Lithuania three times.
+During the attacks, he kidnapped Girdenis' wife and two sons (one of whom would later become the bishop Andrius of Tver).
+Daumantas' success of his military expertise persuaded the Pskovians to elect him as their knyaz (prince), or military leader.

-Daumantas' election was never sanctioned by the Novgorod Republic, which had traditionally controlled the Pskovian affairs.
-Prince Yaroslav of Novgorod planned to punish the Pskovians for making that choice and oust Daumantas from the city, but the Novgorodians refused to support Yaroslav's campaign and, joining their forces with the Pskovians, invaded Lithuania the following year.
-Daumantas was again in command and returned to Pskov in triumph.

-In January 1268, the Pskovian-Novgorodian alliance was cemented when they invaded Danish Estonia together.
-The Pskovians, led by Daumantas, joined their forces with the Novgorodians led by Alexander Nevsky's son Dmitry and looted the Danish Estonian countryside, but were defeated by the combined forces of vassals of the Danish crown, Livonian Knights and local Estonian militia in the Battle of Rakvere (18 February 1268, near modern-day Rakvere).
-The following year Master of the Livonian Order, Otto von Lutterberg, led the Livonian forces to the territory of Pskov, burned Izborsk castle and laid siege to Pskov itself, but Daumantas, after receiving support from the Novgorodians, managed to conclude a truce with the Livonians.
+In January 1268, the Pskovian–Novgorodian alliance was cemented when Daumantas joined several Russian princes in invading Danish Estonia together.
+The Pskovians, led by Daumantas, joined their forces with the Novgorodians led by Alexander Nevsky's son Dmitry and looted the Danish Estonian countryside.
+They fought the Livonian Knights and the local Estonian militia at the Battle of Rakvere on 18 February 1268.
+The following year, the master of the Livonian Order, Otto von Lutterberg, led Livonian forces to the territory of Pskov, burned the Izborsk castle, and laid siege to Pskov itself, but Daumantas, after receiving support from the Novgorodians, withstood the siege and managed to conclude a truce with the Livonians.